 Financial help when you are living with a terminal illness

-You need to know about what benefits you are entitled to claim as soon as you have a diagnosis of a serious illness because there is no legal right for these benefits to be backdated and being ill is expensive.
-They can only be backdated at the discretion of the Benefits Office.
+Being ill is expensive.
+You need to know which benefits you are entitled to claim as soon as you have a diagnosis of a serious illness because there is no legal right for benefits to be backdated.

-Many local carer services will also provide benefits and financial advice - see carer services
+Many local carer services will also provide benefits and financial advice - see Carers Services in your area.

-• You can apply for Universal Credit to get help with your living costs if you’re on a low income or out of work.
+• You can also apply for Universal Credit to get help with your living costs if you’re on a low income or out of work

 Special Rules for End of Life (SREL)

-Ask your health professionals (your GP, consultant or palliative/hospice nurse) to complete these forms on your behalf.
-They can get up to date details about how support your claim
+• Ask your health professionals (your GP, consultant or palliative/hospice nurse) to complete the SR1 form on your behalf.
+They can get up to date details about how to support your claim and can order the forms from here.

 Helpful National resources: